ktsnyder/TreeOfThoughts-Revisited/README.md

 # Evaluation

 ## Tasks
-ToT was evaluated on three challenging tasks that require different types of reasoning:
+ToT was evaluated on three tasks that require different types of reasoning:

 * **Game of 24:** Players must use four numbers and basic arithmetic operations (+, -, *, /) to create an expression equaling 24.
 This tests mathematical reasoning and requires exploring different operation sequences.